 Vehicles using following vehicle protocols are supported.

-Freematics ONE+ supports high-accuracy geolocation positioning with an external GPS receiver connected to the 4-pin GPIO connector.
-The optional M8030 10Hz GPS receiver provides high accuracy (up to 2 meters) and high update rate (10Hz).
-The receiver has a 1.5m long cable and can be conveniently located where exposed to open sky.
+Freematics ONE+ supports external GNSS receiver connected to the 4-pin I/O connector.
+The optional u-blox M10 GNSS receiver provides high accuracy (up to 1.5 meters) and high update rate (up to 10Hz).
+The receiver comes with a 1.5m long cable.

 Freematics ONE+ enters and leaves low power mode programmatically.
 In low power mode with all peripherals (GPS, GSM, WIFI) powered off, the power consumption is around 10mA.
 This prevents car battery from going flat while the main controller is still able to run code and perform low-power tasks like motion detection by MEMS sensor.